No. 3 is the clear No. 1: Why the MVP award is Russell Wilson’s to lose

 The reason?
 His otherworldly performances have commonplace.
 It has become like prime Wilt Chamberlain dropping a paltry 48 points.

 Back to Rodgers for a second.
 The Super Bowl winner has long held the best career passer rating, with Wilson in second place.
 That is still true, but the gap has never been this narrow.
-Sunday’s disaster dropped Rodgers’ all-time rating to 102.6, keeping him just ahead of Wilson, who’s at 102.4
+Sunday’s disaster dropped Rodgers’ career rating to 102.6, keeping him just ahead of Wilson, who’s at 102.4

 I suspect that before the season is over, Wilson takes the top spot.
 He has simply been too good.